Make your new house a home

 - Scent is the strongest link to memories.
 Burn some scented candles while you're creating your new ones

 Lighting the way

-Lighting can instantly set a mood and make your home feel cosy and familiar.
+Lighting can instantly set a mood and make your home feel cozy and familiar.
 It’s also vital for practicality.
 Make sure you have temporary lighting solutions if setting up your lighting is complicated or time-consuming.

 No need to unpack

-If you organise and pack efficiently beforehand, you’ll be able to simply lift out sections of boxes or bags in your new home.
+If you organize and pack efficiently beforehand, you’ll be able to simply lift out sections of boxes or bags in your new home.
 The same goes for items that will be in storage again, sort and pack it before the move, so that you don’t have to do it twice.

 Figure out your flow